pawnucy/HandyApp/README.md

 Changelog:

-v1.0 - 29.12.2022 - release of the basic version of the application
+v1.0 - 29.12.2022 - release of the basic version of the application.

-v1.1 - 29.12.2022 - change font size and justify to the right calculator display
+v1.01 - 29.12.2022 - change font size and justify to the right calculator display.

+v.02 - 30.12.2022 - added function of operation history on the calculator.